GATE 2026 Life Sciences (XL) Syllabus, Important Topics & Chapters with Weightage

 GATE Syllabus for Life Sciences - Chemistry

-The GATE Life Science Syllabus 2025 for Chemistry includes topics such as Planck’s quantum theory, ionic and covalent bonding, oxides, osmotic pressure, conductance, rate constants, qualitative treatment of state and path functions, acids and bases, and amino acids and proteins.
+The GATE Life Science Syllabus 2026 for Chemistry will include topics such as Planck’s quantum theory, ionic and covalent bonding, oxides, osmotic pressure, conductance, rate constants, qualitative treatment of state and path functions, acids and bases, and amino acids and proteins.

 ChaptersTopics